uo-lca/CalRecycleLCA/Database/README.md

   * -s ILCD archive source name
   * -d Delete database and recreate.

 The console app creates a log file in the current directory.
 Logging can be configured by editing app.Config.
-(See log4net documentation for instructions.
+(See log4net documentation for instructions).

+ILCD archives and the following CSV directories are expected to be in the data root directory.
+ * append
+ * fragments
+ * scenarios

  Examples: